2 CRPF commandos die, 6 hurt in encounter; Naxal also killed

 Two commandos of the Central Reserve Police Force were killed and six other CRPF personnel, including an officer, injured in an encounter with Naxals in Chhattisgarh's Bijapur district on Monday, officials said.
 A Naxal was also died in the gun-battle, they said.

-The exchange of fire lasted for about two hours after which the ultras escaped into dense forest, he said.
-According to the official, a Naxal was also killed in the encounter and a weapon was recovered from the spot.

-The injured personnel were being airlifted to the state capital Raipur for treatment, he said..
+The injured were airlifted to the state capital Raipur for treatment, he said.
+The IGP, quoting preliminary information, said the ultras involved in the encounter were members of the dreaded battalion No. 1 of Maoists which is active in south Bastar, the IPS officer added..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)